-The Poulton Research Project is offering field schools again in 2015 and of particular note for osteology students is that it offers opportunities to learn the excavation of human remains, post-excavation skills, and more.
+The Poulton Research Project is offering field schools again in 2017 and of particular note for osteology students is that it offers opportunities to learn the excavation and recording of human remains, post-excavation skills, and more.

 You can find more information here: http://www.poultonresearchproject.co.uk/poulton-project-archaeology-courses/

 International Symposium on Anthropology and Natural Disasters to be held in the University of Coimbra (UC), Portugal, on April 17-18, 2015.

 Organized within the framework of the three branches of the PhD course in Anthropology - Social and Cultural Anthropology, Forensic Anthropology, and Biological Anthropology - this symposium aims to discuss the impact of natural disasters in the human life in an interdisciplinary approach.

 The International Symposium on Anthropology and Natural Disasters will offer the possibility for a complementary dialogue between the various fields of anthropology, in the understanding and resolution of problems, and in the promotion of new research avenues.

 It will feature a blend of presentation formats, including keynote lectures, podium presentations, organized poster sessions, and an exhibition Tsunami in Banda Aceh [2004/2005]:photography and memory with photos taken in 2005 by Luís Costa.